Need to Restore SQL Server database backup?

 • Supports Zip and 7zip archives

-• Automatically downloads backups from FTP, Amazon S3, Dropbox, Google Drive, OneDrive, Box, Backblaze B2, Yandex Disk as well as from a Local Folder
+• Automatically downloads backups from FTP, Amazon S3, Dropbox, Google Drive, OneDrive, Box, Backblaze B2 and Yandex Disk as well as from a local folder

 • Restores several databases at once

-• Provides you detailed log and keep the whole history
+• Provides you with a detailed log and backup history

 • Does all this for FREE!